ybeaz/yunazon-learn-browser/README.md

 ### Architecture / evelopment notes

-1. Manage theme `GLOBAL_THEME.colors` and `BRIGHTNESS`
+1. Manage color themes `GLOBAL_THEME.colors`, `BRIGHTNESS` and `ALPHAS`
-   1. Setup colors in `src/Constants/globalTheme.const.ts` Pay attention [0, 0, 12.5] means [hue, saturation, lightness]
+   1. Setup colors in `src/Constants/globalTheme.const.ts` Pay attention [0, 0, 12.5, 1] means for HSLA [hue, saturation, lightness, alphas] and for RGBA [red, green, blue, alpha]
-   2. Configure default theme in `rootStoreDefault.globalVars.theme` in `src/DataLayer/rootStoreDefault.ts`
+   2. Set a default theme in `rootStoreDefault.globalVars.theme` in `src/DataLayer/rootStoreDefault.ts`
    3. Global theme has been added with `<GlobalTheme>` in `src/initializeBrowserApp.tsx`, and then with `getCreatedGlobalStyle` in `src/ViewLayer/Styles/getCreatedGlobalStyle.ts`
    4. Change default theme on the screen level such has been done in `useEffect(...)` in `SkillExchangeSeach.tsx`
-   5. Add a custom theme to the element in `getCreatedGlobalStyle` in `src/ViewLayer/Styles/getCreatedGlobalStyle.ts`
+   5. Add a custom theme color to the element in `getCreatedGlobalStyle` in `src/ViewLayer/Styles/getCreatedGlobalStyle.ts`
+   6. You can specify a separate colors for each theme as it is done for example for `.ModalFrames .__content`
 2. Input values.
 Passing input values from input component is implemented by event.target.value in handleEvents function of the related property name in `src/DataLayer/index.handleEvents.ts`
 3. Passing actions.
 Passing an action is made through the secuence `Component` => `handleEvents` => `dispatch` => `reducer`
 4. Adding an modal window is made by the following: